 Queen Mary II(1662-1694), Reigned with William III 1689-94

 The eldest daughter of James, Duke of York, later James II, and Anne Hyde.
-Mary married the Dutch prince William of Orange at Whitehall in 1677, and returned with him to The Netherlands.
+Mary married the Dutch prince William of Orange at St James's Palace in 1677, and returned with him to The Netherlands.
 In the dilemma of the 1688 Revolution she supported her husband and Protestantism rather than her Catholic father, and was invited to return to England in 1689 to share the monarchy with William.
-She proved a wise and effective ruler, especially during William's absences at war, and her many charitable schemes included the William and Mary Missionary College, Williamsburg, Virginia.
+She proved a wise and effective ruler, especially during William's absences at war, and her many charitable schemes included the College of William and Mary

 Watch a film clip on the sitter from the BBC Archive in the Media section below

 albumen print, 1862-1866

 Visit From Your Armchair

 Taylor Wessing Photographic Portrait Prize

 An online exhibition celebrating the very best in contemporary portrait photography.

 Explore our community photography project, which presents a personal record of the UK during lockdown.

 See sculptures and fascinating objects from our Collection from all angles.